mlchem.chem.visualise package

 • buffer (int, default=5) – Space in pixels between images in the grid.

-• empty_tile_colour (str, default='white') – Background colour for empty tiles.
-Must be a valid key in the colour_dictionary attribute.
+• empty_tile_colour (str, default='white') – Background colour for empty grid tiles.
+Must be a key in self.colour_dictionary.

 • save (bool, default=False) – If True, saves the grid image to a file.